Think-and-Dev/rskswap-com/src/pages/docs/v2/09-smart-contracts/06-router02.md

 function WETH() external pure returns (address);
 ```

 Returns the [WRBTC address](https://think-and-dev.github.io/wrbtc/index.html) on the RSK [mainnet](https://explorer.rsk.co/address/0x967f8799af07df1534d48a95a5c9febe92c53ae0), or  [Testnet](https://explorer.testnet.rsk.co/address/0x09b6ca5e4496238a1f176aea6bb607db96c2286e).
-The name is missleading as this is a fork from the Ethereum Uniswap contracts.
+The name is missleading as this is a fork from the  Uniswap Protocol contracts on Ethereum.

 # State-Changing Functions